4 min read

 This actually was going to work fine.
 I ran this locally, and started it on the dev server.
 Problem was: it was going to take about an hour, holding an exclusive lock on the event table the whole time.
 That wasn’t going to fly.

-After some more research, we found a stackoverflow post that looked like exactly our situation (no foreign keys pointing to the id we’re changing): http://stackoverflow.com/a/33509181/1586229 Here’s what we came up with:
+After some more research, we found a stackoverflow post that looked like exactly our situation (no foreign keys pointing to the id we’re changing): http://stackoverflow.com/a/33509181/1586229 We copied that solution and tried it on the dev server.

 At this point, we ran into another hiccup.
 We were running our migrations via a heroku run -x python manage.py migrate --noinput, and the connection kept timing out before our migration was through.
 So we made the migration re-entrant safe.
 Each time we ran migrations, it would do as much work as it could, but always leave the database in a consistent state — with a new_id either null or equal to id.
 Then, we’d do the final renaming of columns inside a transaction.
 Here’s what that looked like: